Sir Paul Maxime Nurse FRS 1949–present

 After doing much of his pioneering research in the 1980s, he joined the Imperial Cancer Research Fund (ICRF) and became its Director General and Head of Cell Cycle Laboratory.

-Sir Paul headed up the world’s largest volunteer-supported cancer research organisation, Cancer Research UK, when ICRF and the Cancer Research Fund joined forces.
+Sir Paul headed up the world’s largest volunteer-supported cancer research organisation, Cancer Research UK, when ICRF and The Cancer Research Campaign joined forces.
 He moved to the United States in 2003 to become President of The Rockefeller University.

 He has won many awards, including the Albert Lasker Award for Basic Medical Research, is a Fellow of the Royal Society and a foreign associate of the United States National Academy of Sciences.

-Sir Paul takes up his new post as President of the Royal Society on 1 December 2010.
+Sir Paul took up his post as President of the Royal Society in December 2010.

 Sir Paul Nurse presented "Controlling the Cell Cycle" at the University of Birmingham's Inaugural Humphreys Lecture in October 2013, You can view the presenation via YouTube from the title link above.